Biden thought he could persuade vaccine skeptics. He couldn’t. So he embraced mandates.

 But Biden’s quip belies the careful planning and deliberation that went into the decision to issue his new proposal.

-“This was not our first preference, this was not our objective” Psaki said in an interview Friday morning.
+“This was not our first preference.
+This was not our objective,” Psaki said in an interview Friday morning.
 “We wanted to try everything we could to give people the option to protect themselves.”

-She noted that the White House initially believed more people would take the vaccine, particularly given that it was developed under a Republican president who made a point of getting vaccinated himself.
+She noted that the White House initially believed more people would get vaccinated, particularly given that vaccines were developed under a Republican president who made a point of getting vaccinated himself.

-More recently, she said they also hoped that full Food and Drug Administration approval of the two-shot Pfizer vaccine would entice more people to get it.
-“You hope right?
+More recently, she said, officials also hoped that full Food and Drug Administration approval of the two-shot Pfizer-BioNTech vaccine would entice more people to get it.
+“You hope, right?
 It was approved by the FDA weeks ago,” Psaki said.
 “Eighty million people are still not vaccinated.”

 All the while, the delta variant has spread throughout the country, driving the seven-day average of new infections over 150,000 cases per day, according to a Washington Post tracker.
 That’s on par with where infections stood in early November, when Biden won the presidency on the promise that he would contain the virus — before vaccines were widespread.